Center for Pluralism

 Recent Visits That Changed My Perspective

-Recently, I returned to Dallas for three meaningful events:
+Recently, I visited to Dallas for three meaningful events:

 1. Dr. Basheer Ahmed’s 90th birthday